Kalaignan: Production

 The film was initially titled Indrajit, but was later retitled Kalaignan.
 G. B. Vijay was associate director for Pratap Pothen and worked with Kamal Haasan in 1989 film Vettri Vizhaa which was directed by Pratap and produced by Sivaji Productions.
 While filming an action sequence in a subway, Haasan's spine was struck by a speeding car; this resulted in a dislocated jaw, cracked nose and three fractures, but Haasan eventually recovered.
 Farheen, also known as Bindiya, was offered the film around the same time as Baazigar, but refused that film to accept this.

 Soundtrack

 The music was composed by Ilaiyaraaja and lyrics were written by Vaali.
 The song "Endhan Nenjil" is set in the Carnatic raga known as Nalinakanthi, and "Dillu Baru Jaane" is set in Sankarabharanam.

 Release and reception

 Kalaignan was released on 14 April 1993, Puthandu.
 Ayyappa Prasad of The Indian Express wrote, "A mixture of Sakala Kala Vallavan and Sigappu Rojakkal, the director has used every trick in the book to make the film a slick presentation" but that he went "overboard in the climax".
-G. B. Vijay later moved away from directing feature films and apprenticed under Rajiv Menon as an ad film maker.
+G. B. Vijay later moved away from directing feature films and apprenticed under Rajiv Menon as an ad filmmaker.
 He played a pivotal role in mentoring Gautham Vasudev Menon, while he went on to write the dialogues for Minsara Kanavu (1997).